samche42/ShiftScan/README.md

-# ShiftScan v.2.0.1
+# ShiftScan v.2.1.0
 Analysis and visualization of high-throughput DSF data

-Version 2 includes a complete refactoring of the code to allow better modularity for the addition of new "modes", and now comes with a dose response mode!
+Version 2 includes a complete refactoring of the code to allow better modularity for the addition of new "modes", and now comes with both a dose response mode, and a "negative" mode for handling reverse sigmoid patterns (e.g. RNA binding assays)!

 ## Usage Instructions
 ShiftScan is designed for high-performance analysis of DSF data.
 It offers multiple ways to interact with the software (command line, Google Colab, or an app), depending on your familiarity with command-line tools and your performance expectations.